SusannaMaria/DRLND_P1_BananaCollector/report.md

 The goal of this project is to train an agent with deep reinforcement learning algorithms to be able to collect as many yellow bananas as possible in a large square world and avoid as many blue bananas as possible.

 # Implementation
-The focus of the implementation was on a normal DQN algorithm.
-Already during the training of more than 800 episodes, very good results above the required score of 13 were achieved.
+The focus of the implementation was on a normal DQN algorithm, the training and analytic code.
+Already during the training of more than 800 episodes with standard DQN, very good results above the required score of 13 were achieved.

 To achieve a better understanding of the further development of the DQN with regard to reducing the overestimation of the Q-values by DDQN and the stronger influence of meaningful experiments by Priotized Experience Replay, I extended the solution with an Agent supporting finally DQN, Double DQN and Double DQN with prioritized experience replay.
+Code was used from Udacity and https://github.com/ucaiado/banana-rl/blob/master/drlnd/dqn_agent.py.

 ![](static/implementations.jpg)